 University of Maine at Presque Isle alumnus Tim Doak considers himself a pretty lucky guy.
 The Superintendent of RSU 39 and MSAD 20 was able to get his education close to home, have a long and rewarding local career in education, and, as of January, be just the third superintendent from northern Maine recognized as the Maine State Superintendent of the Year.

-The University of Maine at Presque Isle will host Shakespeare LIVE!, a theater troupe that has performed for more than half a million students since its inception in 1997, for a performance of one of the Bard’s great comedies, A Midsummer Night’s Dream, on Thursday, March 9 at 7 p.m., in the Auditorium at Wieden Hall.
-A Midsummer Night’s Dream is one of Shakespeare’s most beloved and most performed works and is best experienced as the playwright intended—live on stage.
-The public is invited to attend this special event; donations will be accepted at the door to go toward future cultural arts programming.
+The University of Maine at Presque Isle will host Shakespeare LIVE!, a theater troupe that has performed for more than half a million students since its inception in 1997, for a performance of one of the Bard’s great comedies.
+The Comedy of Errors will be performed in the Auditorium at Wieden Hall on Friday, April 13 at 7 p.m.
+One of Shakespeare’s beloved comedies, The Comedy of Errors is best experienced as the playwright intended—live on stage.
+The public is invited to attend this special, family-friendly event; donations will be accepted at the door to go toward future cultural arts programming.

 The University of Maine at Presque Isle welcomes Jennifer Emerson, a first person interpreter and historian, for an interactive performance and presentation titled Cape Horn Widows: Widows Holding Down the Homefront on Tuesday, April 3, at 7 p.m. in the Campus Center.
 This event is free and the public is encouraged to attend.